HumanCellAtlas/data-store/docs/environment/README.md

 `DSS_GS_CHECKOUT_BUCKET_STAGING` | The name of the HCA DSS' checkout bucket in GS on the HCA staging environment.
 `DSS_GS_CHECKOUT_BUCKET_PROD` | The name of the HCA DSS' checkout bucket in GS on the HCA prod environment.
 `DSS_BLOB_TTL_DAYS` | The time to live of an object in cloud storage enforced by the cloud provider's bucket lifecycle poilcy.
+`CHECKOUT_CACHE_CRITERIA` | Specifies which files are cached based on content-type and size.
 `DSS_NOTIFICATION_SENDER` |
 `ADMIN_USER_EMAILS` |
 `DCP_DOMAIN` | The domain name of the DSS.